-Avoiding these top 10 time tracking mistakes can significantly improve your professional productivity.
-Embrace a dedicated time tracking system, set realistic estimates, avoid multitasking, and prioritise tasks effectively.
+Avoiding these top 10 time-tracking mistakes can significantly improve your professional productivity.
+The key steps to follow are to find a dedicated time-tracking system, set realistic estimates, avoid multitasking, and prioritise tasks effectively.
 Take breaks to recharge, eliminate time wasters, and maintain consistent tracking.

 Regularly review and analyse data to make data-driven decisions, be flexible in your approach, and communicate with your team.
 By implementing these strategies, you can master time management and achieve greater efficiency and success in all aspects of your life.